JanKarras/DotNetLearningJourney/README.md

 ## 📚 Overview

-This repository documents my **7-day deep-dive into C# and .NET**, designed to build real-world engineering skills through practical, testable mini-projects.
+This repository documents my **7-day deep-dive into C# and .NET**, designed to build real-world engineering skills through practical and testable mini-projects.

 Each day focuses on a specific topic, starting with fundamentals and ending with data processing, SQL usage, services, and optional UI development.

-This challenge was created to strengthen my engineering skillset and prepare for roles that require C#, .NET, SQL, data workflows, and architectural understanding.
+The goal of this learning journey is to strengthen my engineering skillset and prepare for roles requiring C#, .NET, SQL, data workflows, and application architecture.

 ---